k-donn/plasmoid-wunderground/README.md

 ## TODO

+-   [ ] Simplify using variables to keep track of state
--   [ ] Simplify states for errors and loading
+-   [ ] Organize folders for ui
+-   [ ] Add Units config settings